-Most of the terrain above the highway lies within the Chugach State Park and forest.
-Taking the trip during the longer summer days provides much more daylight for exploration and sidetrips.
-This is great terrain for cliff climbing around the Turnagain Arm and for seeing the more than fifty glaciers that dot the landscape.
+Taking the trip during the longer summer days provides much more daylight for exploration and side trips.
+This is great terrain for cliff climbing around the Turn again Arm and for seeing the more than fifty glaciers that dot the landscape.

-| Begin your journey by driving south from Anchorage, with the Chugach Mountains on your left and running waterfalls and Dall sheep, and the cliff drop offs on your right that descend into the waters of Turnagain Arm where you are apt to see white beluga whales.
-The route ascends 1,000 feet above sea level to an alpine meadow that quickly descends again to sea level where you will fjords along coast. |
+Begin your journey by driving south from Anchorage along the Seward Highway (AK-1) with the Chugach Mountains on your left and running waterfalls and Dall sheep, and the cliff drop off on your right that descend into the waters of Turn again Arm where you are apt to see white beluga whales.
+The route ascends 1,000 feet above sea level to an alpine meadow that quickly descends again to sea level where you will fjords along coast.

 Some of the highlights of this scenic drive are the Anchorage Coastal Wildlife Refuge at Potter Marsh, a 2,300-acre wetland with interpretive displays of animal and plant life make this a favorite spot for bird watching.